philmander/ant-jshint/README.md

 jshintSrc   | The task is packaged with jshint embedded, but an alternative jshint src file can be specified here | no

 The task is an implicit fileset.
 See http://ant.apache.org/manual/Types/fileset.html for more parameters used for file matching or see the usage examples below.

+If a <code>.jshintrc</code> file is present in the base directory of the project and no optionsFile attribute is specified, this will automatically be loaded as the optionsFile (interpreted as JSON)

 ###Nested elements